Domains and Classifying Topoi: Chain completeness and infinitary domain theory

 where under the isomorphisms, the transition map $\Delta^{n+1} \to \Delta^n$ takes the sequence $i_0 \ge \cdots \ge i_n$ to the final segment $i_1 \ge \cdots \ge i_n$.
 As observed by \citet[Sec.\ 5.2]{hyland1990first}, it also has an equivalent type-theoretic description as the object of infinite descending sequences in $\I$,

 This way, we have a natural equivalence

 Here now $\I[\N]/\pair{\ms{i}_n \ge \ms{i}_{n+1}}_{n:\N}$ is a \emph{countably presented} $\I$-algebra. \end{example}

-In general, by a countably presented $\I$-algebra we mean one of the form $\I[\N]/\pair{s_n = t_n}_{n:\N}$ for some $\N$-indexed lists of terms $s,t \colon \N \to \I[\N]$.
+In general, a countably presented $\I$-algebra is of the form $\I[\N]/\pair{s_n = t_n}_{n:\N}$ for some $\N$-indexed lists of terms $s,t \colon \N \to \I[\N]$.
 In particular, all finitely presented $\I$-algebras will also be countably presented.
 Motivated by the above characterisation of $\ov\omega$, we naturally consider the following stronger quasi-coherence principle:

 \PrintAxiomSQCC